 But back home in Guyana, the leaders of the two main political parties – PPP/C and PNC/R continued to court race-based politics and political ideologies.
 The leaders of the PNC/R appealed mostly to the Afro-Guyanese population while the leaders of the PPP/C appealed mostly to the Indo-Guyanese population.
 The Amerindians, mixed and minority races provided swing votes for these two main parties.

 We’ll talk more about Guyana‘s failing race based politics in another article, but for now, let’s suffice to say that Independence in Guyana has largely been a failed project.
-Even with the advent of oil and the promise of great wealth, the future for Guyana appears dismal because of bitter ethnic divide, corruption, theft, greed and the general inability to govern by those in power.
+Even with the advent of oil and the promise of great wealth, the future for Guyana appears dismal because of bitter ethnic divide, corruption, theft, greed and the general inability to govern.

 Disclaimer: This article contains the opinion of the author at the time of writing.
 The author’s opinion is subject to change as new facts come to light.
 Further, the views expressed in this article are not necessarily those of the general Guyanese population.
 The views contained in this article are open to discussion and debate.